NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 1. You want a co-worker to be able to recover data from AD RMS–protected documents where the AD RMS template settings have caused that content to expire.
-To which of the following groups should you add your co-worker’s account?
+To which of the following groups should you add your co-worker's account?

     a.  ***Super Users***